kurtosis-tech/kardinal-playground/postgres-demo/README.md

      ```
    - Open the URL provided by the command above in your browser
    - Observe the current structure of the deployment
+   - Refer to your Neon console dashboard to verify that the application is connected to your database and data is reflected in the main branch!

 3. 🔧 Create the dev flow:
    ```
    kardinal flow create frontend leoporoli/newobd-frontend:dev
    ```
    This command sets up a development version of the frontend alongside the main version.
+Additionally, it will create any required dev versions of services that are downstream.
+In this case the frontend depends on the cartservice, that depends on the Neon DB.
+In order to isolate data from our prod flow, we'll need to create dev version of the cartservice and Neon DB.

-It will output a URL, but it's not yet accessible because it's inside the Codespace.
+   The command will output a url, but it's not yet accessible because it's inside the Codespace.

    - To interact with the dev version, first stop your previous gateway (if it's still running).
 Currently you can only run one gateway at a time in this demo.
    - Copy the flow-id from the previous command (it should look like `dev-[a-zA-Z0-9]`)